 The Virtual Manuscript Room

-The Virtual Manuscript Room, a project which received funding from JISC (Joint Information Systems Committee), has been led by the University's Institute of Textual Scholarship and Electronic Editing (ITSEE) in collaboration with Special Collections and Library Services at the University of Birmingham.
+The Virtual Manuscript Room project received funding from JISC (Joint Information Systems Committee).
+It has been led by the University's Institute of Textual Scholarship and Electronic Editing (ITSEE) in collaboration with Special Collections and Library Services at the University of Birmingham.

 The project focused on The Mingana Collection of Middle Eastern Manuscripts held at Special Collections.
 This collection, previously unavailable on the web, has been designated as of national and international importance.
 As well as high-resolution images of each page, the VMR provides descriptions from the printed catalogue and from Special Collections' own records.